-It may be necessary in some cases for a change in supervision during the course of a student's research degree.
+Change of supervisor and/or panel member arrangements It may be necessary in some cases for a change in supervision during the course of a student's research degree.
 This may involve an additional supervisor or a new/replacement supervisor and can be due to a supervisor retiring, resigning, leaving DCU or taking a leave of absence or sabbatical leave.
-In all cases, it is the responsibility of the relevant Head of School to ensure appropriate supervision remains in place for the research student, and the R103 Change of Supervisory Arrangements Form is submitted to the Faculty Research Committee for approval and notified to Registry.
+In all cases, it is the responsibility of the relevant Head of School to ensure appropriate supervision remains in place for the research student, and the R103 - Change of Supervisory and/or Panel Member Arrangements Form is submitted to the Faculty Research Committee for approval and notified to Registry.
 It is the responsibility of the supervisors (incoming and outgoing) to ensure a smooth and timely transition.
 Section 7.7 of the Academic Regulations for Postgraduate Degrees by Research and Thesis contains full details on the conditions pertaining to changes in supervision.